-Newcomers are sometimes surprised at how expensive the SOS's service fees compared to typical DMV rates in surrounding states.
+Newcomers are sometimes surprised at how expensive the SOS's service fees are compared to typical DMV rates in surrounding states.
 Fortunately, we're here to make sure you don't get caught off guard.
 Private Auto can help you estimate your fees and outline all the steps to transfer your title in Illinois.

-Regulations for transferring a car in Illinois
+Regulations for a title transfer in Illinois

 - Illinois law requires the recipient or buyer of any car transferred in the state to complete a Private Party Vehicle Tax Transaction form (form RUT-50) and pay sales tax for the car within 30 days of the transfer.

 - Illinois law forbids the sale or transference of vehicles without a certified title.

 - State law requires an odometer disclosure statement for any vehicle sold in the state that is under 16,000 pounds or less than 10 years old (except for cars manufactured without an odometer.)